State Reorganization

 Process of Allocation

-(a) Framing of guidelines on Reorganization
+1. Framing of guidelines on Reorganization

 The Reorganization Acts only provide for the brief outlines and fundamental principles of reorganization.
-It was therefore, necessary to work out the modalities and frame the detailed guidelines to carry out the reorganization process.
-Accordingly, a meeting was convened on 06.09.2000 under the chairmanship of the then Secretary(Personnel), Govt.
-Of India, in which the Chief Secretaries of the Reorganized States, participated.
-As per decisions taken in the meeting, basic guidelines to regulate the process of reorganization, were issued under D.O. letter dt.
+It was therefore necessary to work out the modalities and frame the detailed guidelines to carry out the reorganization process.
+Accordingly, a meeting was convened on 06.09.2000 under the chairmanship of the then Secretary (Personnel), Govt. of India, in which the Chief Secretaries of the Reorganized States participated.
+As per decisions taken in the meeting, basic guidelines to regulate the process of reorganization were issued under D.O. letter dt.
 13.09.2000 in order to carry out provisional allocation of employees, till they are finally allocated.

-(b) Constitution of State Advisory Committee
+2. Constitution of State Advisory Committee

 The Reorganization Acts provide for setting up of advisory committee(s) to assist the Central Govt. in the reorganization process.
 Subsequent to issue of the basic guidelines, the Central Govt. decided to constitute State Advisory Committees to assist it in the reorganization process.
 It laid down the manner in which the committee was to be constituted and fixed the time frame for it to follow in the D.O. letter dt.
 22.12.2000.
-State Advisory Committees (SAC) were constituted with a senior retired civil servant of the rank of Chief Secretary or equivalent as Chairman with Chief Secretaries of the successor States as Members to assist the Central Government to discharge of its functions with regard to allocation of State Government employees, as provided in the Re-organisation Act.
-However, it was left to the State Advisory Committees to formulate the detailed and State specific guidelines for allocation of employees between the successor States.
+State Advisory Committees (SAC) were constituted with a senior retired civil servant of the rank of Chief Secretary or equivalent as Chairman with Chief Secretaries of the successor States as Members to assist the Central Government to discharge its functions with regard to allocation of State Government employees, as provided in the Reorganisation Act.
+However, it was left to the State Advisory Committees to formulate the detailed and State-specific guidelines for allocation of employees between the successor States.

-(c) Ratio of allocation of posts
+3. Ratio of allocation of posts

 The posts of the un-divided State are allocated between the successor States in a specific ratio arrived by the State Advisory Committee, keeping in view the posts relatable to the area of the successor State (field posts) and also a fixed percentage of Hqrs.
 Posts.
-The posts located in the geographical area, go to the successor States, whereas the posts of the headquarter are distributed in the ratio of the districts.
+The posts located in the geographical area go to the successor States, whereas the posts of the headquarter are distributed in the ratio of the districts.

-(d) Allocation of Personnel
+4. Allocation of Personnel

 Personnel and vacancies are allocated between the successor States in accordance with the ratio finalised by the State Advisory Committee by applying relevant provisions as existed on the appointed day.

-(e) Finalisation of TFAL & RFAL
+5. Finalisation of TFAL & RFAL

 Based on the information provided by the concerned Administrative Departments, the State Advisory Committee issues Tentative Final Allocation List (TFAL) enlisting employees proposed for allocation on option, domicile and juniority basis, inviting objections from the employees.
 The objections received against TFAL within one month period are considered by the State Advisory Committee as per guidelines.
 The Committee recommends the Revised Final Allocation List (RFAL) to the Central Government for consideration.

-(f) Final Allocation
+6. Final Allocation

 Based on the recommendations of the State Advisory Committee and after ensuring that the recommendations are as per the Guidelines on Reorganization, the Central Government issues final allocation of personnel between the successor States.